-Everyone loves a fresh start.
-This explains why people get wrapped up in the idea of celebrating New Year’s Eve.
-The truth is, nobody keeps resolutions and those who celebrate the ball drop can’t remember it the next day.
+Everyone loves the idea of a fresh start.
+This probably explains why people get so wrapped up in celebrating New Year’s Eve.
+The truth is, no one ever sticks to his or her resolutions, and most of the people celebrating the ‘ball drop’, can’t even remember it the next day.

-Planning to join thousands at the spectacle in Times Square?
-There are a couple of questions you should ask yourself.
-How do you feel about being randomly groped by strangers?
-How do you feel about not having access to a bathroom for extended periods of time?
+Before you head out with thousands of people to enjoy the spectacle in Times Square, ask yourself two questions: (1) How do I feel about being randomly groped by strangers? and (2) How do I feel about not having access to a bathroom for extended periods of time?